 The Government accepted all of the recommendations of the McCracken review in July 2013, and the Authority agreed an action plan in September.
-Progress on meeting the McCracken recommendations is set out later in this Business Plan.
+The McCracken recommendations have now largely been implemented, and the associated work is incorporated into this Business Plan.